Camp Anderson (2) |

 (1862), Old Station ?

 Located 35 miles southwest of Fort Crook on Hat Creek.
 A stage station briefly occupied by the Army.
-Although on "Hat" Creek, it was misspelled "Hot" on an 1855 Army map, hence the "official" error.
+Although situated on "Hat" Creek, it was misspelled "Hot" on an 1855 Army map, hence the "official" error.

 (1864), Lassen County